ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 * can edit shared staff files such as `User_Info` and `motd` (message of the day on public servers)
-* can directly edit the OCF website and commit to some other repositories, such as slackbridge, templates, and utils, and are expected to maintain them
+* can directly edit the OCF website and commit to some other repositories, such as templates and utils, and are expected to maintain them
 * must hold [[staff hours|staff-hours]], alongside other staffers
 * must join a staffer family